From a business point of view the ideal social unit is you and the television set. - Noam Chomsky

 "Top Gun America: How The Military-Entertainment Complex Sells Pro-War Propaganda" - Open Left (Dec 2010)

-"The research also suggested that a fifth of viewers consider fictional TV programmes just as believable and reliable as news programmes as sources of information." - Telegraph (Sept 2009) and Deccan Chronicle (Sept 2009)
+"The research also suggested that a fifth of viewers consider fictional TV programmes just as believable and reliable as news programmes as sources of information." - Telegraph (Sept 2009)

 "More broadly, the American psyche's slow progress toward an increasingly peaceful disposition could be stunted by the propaganda's powerful paradox: While sanitizing ads play to the country's growing disgust with militarism, they could ultimately lead us to be more supportive of militarism.
 How?
 By convincing us that violence can be just another innocuous expression of adolescent technophilia."
 Alternet (Aug 2009)